Luigi Russolo

 Luigi Carlo Filippo Russolo (30 April 1885 – 4 February 1947) was an Italian Futurist painter, composer, builder of experimental musical instruments, and the author of the manifesto The Art of Noises (1913).
+Russolo completed his secondary education at Seminary of Portogruaro in 1901, after which he moved to Milan and began gaining interest in the arts.
 He is often regarded as one of the first noise music experimental composers with his performances of noise music concerts in 1913–14 and then again after World War I, notably in Paris in 1921.
 He designed and constructed a number of noise-generating devices called Intonarumori.
-Russolo is also associated with Italian fascism, for example through exhibiting his work at exhibitions sponsored by Mussolini's government, and through collaboration with Marinetti, author of the Fascist Manifesto.

 Biography

 Luigi Russolo was perhaps the first noise artist.
 His 1913 manifesto, L'Arte dei Rumori (The Art of Noises), stated that the industrial revolution had given modern men a greater capacity to appreciate more complex sounds.
 Russolo found traditional melodic music confining, and he envisioned noise music as its future replacement.

 Russolo designed and constructed a number of noise-generating devices called Intonarumori, and assembled a noise orchestra to perform with them.
 A performance of his Gran Concerto Futuristico (1917) was met with strong disapproval and violence from the audience, as Russolo himself had predicted.

 None of his intoning instruments have survived: some were destroyed in World War II; while others have been lost.
 Replicas of the instruments have since been built and performed.
 (See the Intonarumori page.)

 Although Russolo's works bear little resemblance to modern noise music, his pioneering creations cannot be overlooked as an essential stage in the evolution of the several genres in this category.
 Many artists are now familiar with Russolo's manifesto.